Cardale Jones: Seattle Seahawks

 On September 7, 2019, Jones was signed to the Seattle Seahawks practice squad.
 He was released on September 18.

 DC Defenders

 Jones was allocated to the DC Defenders of the XFL on October 15, 2019.
 He signed a contract with the team on November 4, 2019.
 In his first XFL start, Jones went 16-of-26 for 291 yards and two touchdowns and led the team in rushing, helping propel the DC Defenders to their first win.
-Jones would lead the Defenders to the XFL's first shutout, defeating the New York Guardians in Week 2 behind his 276 yards and two touchdowns in the 27–0 victory.
+Jones led the Defenders to the XFL's first shutout, defeating the New York Guardians in Week 2 behind his 276 yards and two touchdowns in the 27–0 victory.
 He had his contract terminated when the league suspended operations on April 10, 2020.

-Jones had a tryout with the Las Vegas Raiders on August 23, 2020.

 Edmonton Elks

-On May 6, 2022, it was announced that Jones had signed with the Edmonton Elks.
+On May 6, 2022, it was announced that Jones had signed with the Edmonton Elks of the Canadian Football League (CFL).
 Jones was released by the Elks on May 20, 2022.

 Massachusetts Pirates

-On December 19, 2022, Jones signed with the Massachusetts Pirates of the Indoor Football League (IFL).